Victims of Domestic Violence

 _____ I am requesting this of my own free will.
 No threats or promises have been made to me or any member of my family or friends to induce me to make this request.

-_____ I do hereby release the State Attorney’s Office, its employees and Assistant State Attorneys from any and all legal liability which may arise from the State Attorney’s Office honoring this request.
+_____ I do hereby release the State Attorney’s Office, its employees, and Assistant State Attorneys from any and all legal liability that may arise from the State Attorney’s Office honoring this request.

-_____ It has been explained to me that domestic violence is rarely an isolated occurrence; it increases in frequency and severity, often resulting in death; and this defendant may likely be violent towards me against without intervention and/or prosecution.
+_____ It has been explained to me that domestic violence is rarely an isolated occurrence; it increases in frequency and severity, often resulting in death, and this defendant may likely be violent towards me without intervention and/or prosecution.

 _____ I fully understand that this is only a request by me. the State Attorney’s office alone will decide whether or not to prosecute, and signing this document does not release me or the defendant from attending scheduled court hearings.